-It’s been four years since Quality Meat Packers Ltd. shut down their slaughterhouse in the Niagara neighbourhood.
+It’s been four years since Quality Meat Packers Ltd. shut down their slaughterhouse in the Niagara neighbourhood of Toronto.
 The area’s residual foul odour has been a point of contention for many local residents ever since.
 But good news is on the horizon.

 TAS DesignBuild, along with KPMB Architects, have proposed a six building mixed-use development for the area of 2 Tecumseth and 125 Niagara Street.
 The development will carefully preserve Toronto’s heritage by renovating the Wellington Destructor building and incorporating the original Abattoir into the base of one of the buildings.
 The interior of the Abattoir will be fully excavated, ridding any remnants of the slaughterhouse’s nearly 100 year history.